ocf/ocfweb/README.md

 ## Working on `ocfweb`

+It may take about 5 minutes for all of the dependencies to install the first time.

+---

 We recommend following all of these steps
 [on supernova](https://www.ocf.berkeley.edu/docs/staff/procedures/ssh-supernova/),
 the staff login server, because it is already configured to run ocfweb in